AndrewX192/checkthatcert/openssl/s_client.md

 ## Verify functionality does not close the connection

+By default, the -verify method does not abort the connection.
+This means that if a caller does not explicitly check the output of s_client before transmitting or accepting data from s_client the application will be subject to MiTM.
 This is actually a known bug in s_client:

 ````
 BUGS